wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 Let's say I'm a computer and I don't know anything about movies.
 But I can read movie scripts.
 My human friend wants to know which movie to watch.
 How can I help her?

-## Step 1: Inferring movie genres from scripts
+## Step 1: Predicting movie genres from scripts

 Maybe my friend wants to watch an action movie?